-- A. An online marketplace guarantee shall not be issued, sold or offered for sale in this state unless the provider has: - (1) If sold for separate consideration, provided an electronic or written record of the purchase of the online marketplace guarantee to the platform contract holder; - (2) Made the online marketplace guarantee terms available on the provider's website; and - (3) Complied with this Act. - B. All providers of online marketplace guarantees sold or offered in this state shall file a registration with the commissioner on a form and at a fee prescribed by the commissioner.
+A. An online rental home marketplace guarantee shall not be issued, sold or offered for sale in this state unless the provider has:

+(1) If sold for separate consideration, provided an electronic or written record of the purchase of the online marketplace guarantee to the platform contract holder;

+(2) $M\underline{m}$ and the online rental home marketplace guarantee terms available on the provider's website; and

+(3) Ccomplied with this Act.

+B. All providers of online rental home marketplace guarantees sold or offered in this state shall file a registration with the commissioner on a form and at a fee prescribed by the commissioner.

-- C. To ensure the faithful performance of a provider's obligations to its platform contract holders, each provider who is obligated to a platform contract holder shall comply with at least one of the following requirements: - (1) Insure all online marketplace guarantees under a reimbursement insurance policy issued by an insurer authorized to transact insurance in this state or issued pursuant to [insert code section permitting surplus lines business]. - (2) For at least 30 days in any 90-day period, maintain a market capitalization of at least \$200 million on a securities exchange registered as a national securities exchange or a securities market regulated under the Securities Exchange Act of 1934 (15 U.S.C. §§ 78 et seq.), as amended, as reported by such exchange at the close of each trading day. - (3) Maintain a net cash balance or net worth of at least \$50 million.
+C. To ensure the faithful performance of a provider's obligations to its platform contract holders, each provider who is obligated to a platform contract holder shall comply with at least one of the following requirements:

+(1) I insure all online rental home marketplace guarantees under a reimbursement insurance policy issued by an insurer authorized to transact insurance in this state or issued pursuant to [insert code section permitting surplus lines business].

+(2) For at least 30 days in any 90 day period, maintain a market capitalization of at least \$200 million on a securities exchange registered as a national securities exchange or a securities market regulated under the Securities Exchange Act of 1934 (15 U.S.C. §§ 78 et seq.), as amended, as reported by such exchange at the close of each trading day.

+(3) Maintain a net cash balance or net worth of at least \$50 million.
 Upon request, the provider or provider's parent company shall provide the commissioner with financial statements to support such net cash balance or net worth.
-Financial statements may include, but are not limited to (i) a Form 10-K or Form S-1 filed with the U.S. Securities and Exchange Commission ("SEC") within the last calendar year, including any amendments thereto, or (ii) a copy of the company's audited financial statements with a reporting date within the last calendar year.
+Financial statements may include, but are not limited to (i) a Form 10 K or Form S-1 filed with the U.S. Securities and Exchange Commission ("SEC") within the last calendar year, including any amendments thereto, or (ii) a copy of the company's audited financial statements with a reporting date within the last calendar year.
 If the provider's parent company's financial statements are provided to meet the provider's financial stability requirement, then the parent company shall agree to guarantee the obligations of the provider relating to online marketplace guarantees sold by the provider in this state.

 Section 4.
-Online Marketplace Guarantees
+Online Rental Home Marketplace Guarantees

-- A. Online marketplace guarantees do not constitute insurance and are not required to comply with any provision of the insurance laws of this state other than as expressly made applicable in this Chapter, provided the provider has registered with the commissioner as required by Section 3 of this Act. - B. The following activities by an online marketplace, a provider or a provider's representative do not constitute the transaction of insurance and are likewise exempt from any licensing requirements under [cite to state insurance code]:
+A. Online Rental home marketplace guarantees do not constitute insurance and are not required to comply with any provision of the insurance laws of this state provided the provider has complied with this Act other than as expressly made applicable in this Chapter, provided the provider has registered with the commissioner as required by Section 3 of this Act.

+B. The following activities by a provider or a provider's representative do not constitute the transaction of insurance and are likewise exempt from any licensing requirements under [cite to state insurance code]: